KevCaz/QCBSgraphR/lecture/index.md

 *** =left

 - We are going to add the error envelope with the function `polygon()`
-- So, let's calculate the y value of this envelope
+- So, let's calculate the coordinates of this envelope

 *** =right